 Praise should be natural and direct

 Praise should not be theatrical or intrusive.
 It should be done simply and direct.
 It is necessary to employ your natural voice.
-Overdramatising the praise can make it fall flat.
+Overdramatizing the praise can make it fall flat.

 This is because using theatrical statements can end up embarrassing the student rather than encouraging him/her.

-Don’t overly praise students for no deserving accomplishments.
-Make sure they deserve the praise; else your students will begin to ignore you and your praises.
+Don’t overly praise students for not deserving accomplishments.
+Make sure they deserve the praise; otherwise, your students will begin to ignore you and your praises.

 Recognize the previous accomplishments of students and monitor their progress until you are convinced, they deserve praise before you can issue.